galtx-centex/galtx-centex.github.io/_greyhounds/gem.md

 dob: 2021-07-03
 pic: gem.jpg
 ---
 Gem is a happy-go-lucky girl who still has a puppyish charm.
-This gal was recetly imported from the Australian racing industry, but we found no races on her record.
+This gal was recently imported from the Australian racing industry, but we found no races on her record.
 No worries there, she is destined to be someone's wiggly-waggly, lovey-dovey family pet.
 Cat and small animal tests pending, but shows promise.